lykimq/HerdSim/docs/research/algorithms/obstacle_aware.md

 ## What it is

 HerdSim variant of **Strombom 2014**.
 Sheep and Collect stay the same; Drive deflects around obstacles or through a gate when the straight flock-to-goal line is blocked.
-Meant for Obstacle Course and Narrow Gate.
-Not a certified path planner or safety controller.
+Intended for Obstacle Course and Narrow Gate.

 ## Reference